dudarenok/SynapseSetup/README.md

 Be aware that the SQL password should consist of uppercase letters, lowercase letters and digits (0-9).
 Any non-alphanumeric characters such as: !, $, #, or % will lead the deployment to fail.

 If you are using a new subscription make sure all needed resource providers are registered.
-The following providers are needed: Microsoft.Logic, Microsoft.Storage, Microsoft.Insights, Microsoft.MachineLearningServices, Microsoft.KeyVault, Microsoft.Sql, Microsoft.DataFactory, Microsoft.DataLakeStore, Microsoft.Notebooks, Microsoft.Synapse.
+The following providers are needed: Microsoft.Logic, Microsoft.Storage, Microsoft.Insights, Microsoft.MachineLearningServices, Microsoft.KeyVault, Microsoft.Sql, Microsoft.DataFactory, Microsoft.DataLakeStore, Microsoft.Notebooks, Microsoft.Synapse, Microsoft.Purview.

 Leave the rest as is.
 It will take around 10 minutes for the following deployment to create all resources.